jit9/clusters/README.md

 # ptsrc-cat
 Point source catalog code
+Written by Toby Marriage, Megan Gralla... (used by Rahul, Kevin, Heather)

 Initial readme from Heather skyping with Kevin on 4 October 2016.
 A more complete readme coming soon!